 Chief among such destinations is the Yeshiva Lab School and Kohelet High School in Philadelphia.
 While most observations will be completed in one day, four multi-day visits are scheduled each year, with meals, travel and lodging arranged by the fellowship.

-PELA fellows benefit from close mentorships with leaders in the field.
+PELE fellows benefit from close mentorships with leaders in the field.
 Their professional growth is served both through participation with peers and interaction with the larger Jewish educational network.

 What are the financial arrangements?

-PELA Chinuch fellows receive a full scholarship for their Azrieli coursework and a stipend of $7,000.
+PELE Chinuch fellows receive a full scholarship for their Azrieli coursework and a stipend of $7,000.
 They are responsible for Yeshiva University registration ($65 per term), technology ($125 per term) and any other relevant fees as determined by Yeshiva University*.